codeCraftsAlAmin/payment_gateway/client/README.md

 - return the session URL to the frontend

-# Set up Stripe
+# collect stripe keys

-- developers → API keys
+- Stripe: developers → API keys

 - publishable key → for frontend

 - secret key → for backend

-# Get Webhook Secret Key
+# to collect webhook key

 - install stripe SDKs

-- This step connects Stripe's test events to your local FastAPI server: stripe listen --forward-to localhost:8000/webhook
+- this step connects Stripe's test events to your local FastAPI server

+- go to your terminal:

+- stripe

+- stripe login

+- stripe listen --forward-to localhost:8000/payments/webhook

 - you will get webhook secret kay

 # create checkout session : app -> payments -> routes

-# use web hook

-- The user might close the browser before reaching /success.
-  So, we can’t trust the frontend to finalize anything.

-- Instead, Stripe sends a secure request to your backend after payment completes.
-You’ll:

-- Receive event → e.g. checkout.session.completed

-- Validate it

-- Save the purchase in MongoDB

-✅ 1.
-Enable webhook route in FastAPI
-✅ 2.
-Get STRIPE_WEBHOOK_SECRET
-✅ 3.
-Validate and listen to checkout.session.completed
-✅ 4.
-Insert the payment record into MongoDB

-- Since your webhook route is now in place, let’s move on to testing it properly with Stripe CLI

 # connect with mongo

 - pip install motor

-# integrate the frontend flow so users can:

-Start a payment (create checkout session)

-Redirect to Stripe checkout

-Handle success/cancel redirect pages
+# use webhook

+- the user might close the browser before reaching/success. so, we can’t trust the frontend to finalize anything.

+- instead, Stripe sends a secure request to your backend after payment completes you’ll:

+- receive event → e.g. checkout.session.completed

+- validate it

+- save the purchase in MongoDB

+- since your webhook route is now in place, let’s move on to testing it properly with Stripe CLI

+# # test your project